geohackweek/vector/_episodes/04-geopandas-intro.md

 > * While GeoPandas spatial objects can be assigned a Coordinate Reference System (`CRS`), operations can not be performed across CRS's.
 Plus, geodetic ("unprojected", lat-lon) CRS are not handled in a special way; the area of a geodetic polygon will be in degrees.
 {: .callout}

 GeoPandas builds on mature, stable and widely used packages (Pandas, shapely, etc).
-It is being supported more and more as a preferred Python data structure for geospatial vector data.
+It is being supported more and more as the preferred Python data structure for geospatial vector data.

 **When should you use GeoPandas?**
 * For exploratory data analysis, including in Jupyter notebooks.
 * For highly compact and readable code.
 Which in turn improves reproducibility.
+* For geospatial data transformations and reformatting in Python.
 * If you're comfortable with Pandas, R dataframes, or tabular/relational approaches.

 **When it may not be the best tool?**
-* For polished map creation and multi-layer, interactive visualization; if you're comfortable with GIS software, one option is to use a desktop GIS like QGIS!
+* For polished map creation and multi-layer, interactive visualization; if you're comfortable with GIS software, one option is to use a desktop GIS like QGIS.
 You can generate intermediate GIS files and plots with GeoPandas, then shift over to QGIS.
-Or refine the plots in Python with matplotlib or additional packages.
+Or refine the plots in Python with matplotlib or additional packages, such as Seaborn and the Holoviz ecosystem.
 GeoPandas can help you manage and pre-process the data, and do initial visualizations.
-* If you need very high performance, though I'm not sure about current limitations.
-Substantial performance enhancements are in the works; see [this 2017 article, Fast GeoSpatial Analysis in Python](https://matthewrocklin.com/blog/work/2017/09/21/accelerating-geopandas-1) discussing the performance challenges currently being addressed with [Dask parallelization](https://github.com/geopandas/geopandas/issues/461) and Cython optimization.
+* If you need very high performance, though I'm not sure about current limitations with large data.
+Substantial performance enhancements are in the works; see this [2017 article, Fast GeoSpatial Analysis in Python](https://matthewrocklin.com/blog/work/2017/09/21/accelerating-geopandas-1) discussing the performance challenges currently being addressed with [Dask parallelization](https://github.com/geopandas/geopandas/issues/461) and Cython optimization.
+Performance improvements in processing and plotting have been taking place with practically every new version.

 ## Open the Jupyter Notebook

-[Open the Jupyter Notebook in nbviewer](http://nbviewer.jupyter.org/github/geohackweek/tutorial_contents/blob/master/vector/notebooks/geopandas_intro.ipynb) to follow along without running it.
+- [Open the Jupyter Notebook in nbviewer](http://nbviewer.jupyter.org/github/geohackweek/tutorial_contents/blob/master/vector/notebooks/geopandas_intro.ipynb) to follow along the rendered notebook without running it.
+- On pangeo, open and run the notebook `tutorial_contents/vector/notebooks/geopandas_intro.ipynb`.